 Finally, with all due respect to my female plastic surgery peers, where did we ever get the notion that a woman knows more about shaping an ideal breast than a man?
 This is ridiculous.
 If it was then we need to discount the artistic talents of male painters, male sculptors, and male physicians in general because we obviously lack the ability to identify some artistic element accessible to women alone.
 On the other hand, we also then need to discount the many extremely talented female artists who attempt to capture the male form because they obviously must not understand it simply because of a difference in chromosomal makeup.
 This is all false.
 The key to success in any breast procedure is the ability to effectively analyze the shape and substance of tissue you are working with and combine an artistic eye and surgical experience to create the most beautiful result.
 A sense of artistry and proportion is far more important to a good result than whether or not your surgeon is a male or a female.

 In the world of Plastic Surgery, the more educated you are, the better able you are to choose a Plastic Surgeon that will meet your needs and achieve a positive result.

 I look forward to hearing your comments.
 Please email me at [email protected] or CLICK HERE to schedule your consultation.
 I also encourage you to visit our updated photo gallery to see what we have accomplished with women just like you.

-Dr. Gregory A. Buford is a Board Certified Plastic Surgeon and nationally recognized consultant, speaker, and trainer in the areas of breast augmentation, body contouring, facial injectables, and laser resurfacing.
+Gregory A. Buford, MD, FACS, PCEO is a Board Certified Plastic Surgeon and nationally recognized consultant, speaker, and trainer in the areas of breast augmentation, body contouring, facial injectables, and laser resurfacing.
 He is also the author of “BEAUTY and the BUSINESS” for which he has received positive feedback from medical professionals around the world.
 His plastic surgery practice is conveniently located in Denver, CO.